influxdata/docs-v2/content/influxdb/v2.2/reference/cli/influxd/print-config.md

 `influxd print-config` is deprecated in InfluxDB v2.2.

-To display the run-time server configuration, use the [`influx server-config` command](/influxdb/v2.2/reference/cli/influx/server-config/) or the [`/api/v2/config`](/influxdb/v2.2/api/#operation/GetConfig) InfluxDB API endpoint.
+To display the runtime server configuration, use the [`influx server-config` command](/influxdb/v2.2/reference/cli/influx/server-config/) or the [`/api/v2/config`](/influxdb/v2.2/api/#operation/GetConfig) InfluxDB API endpoint.
-For more information, see [how to view your server configuration](/influxdb/v2.2/reference/config-options/#view-your-run-time-server-configuration).
+For more information, see [how to view your server configuration](/influxdb/v2.2/reference/config-options/#view-your-runtime-server-configuration).
 {{% /warn %}}

 `influxd print-config` does not output the configuration of the running server.
 Rather, it evaluates the current environment, config file, and _flags passed to the `influxd print-config` command_.
-It is unaware of configuration options passed to the `influxd` command at run-time.
+It is unaware of configuration options passed to the `influxd` command at runtime.

 For example, with the following configuration value:
 ```sh